Siirry pääsisältöön

 Files

-(Most) PDF files: Read Out Loud -tool in Adobe Reader: Open file > View > Read Out Loud.
-Note!
+PDF files (most of them): Read Out Loud tool in Adobe Reader: Open file > View > Read Out Loud.
+NOTE!
 Not all PDFs are coded to be read out loud and the language must be selected first.
-Try also using the text-to-speech extension on the browser.
+Also try using the text-to-speech extension on the browser.

 O365: Speak text-to-speech feature for Word, Outlook, PowerPoint, and OneNote.